Jamesliangk9/unsw-restech.github.io/docs/using_katana/monitor_jobs.md

 ## Managing Your Own Jobs

-Once your jobs are in the queue or running, you’ll want to monitor and manage them.
+Once your jobs are in the queue or running, you'll want to monitor and manage them.
 Common tasks include:

 - **Checking job status**
 - **Deleting jobs you no longer need**